h0meostasis/mc-biomes-coverage-tool/README.md

 The colour codes that Chunkbase uses and available Minecraft biomes can be found here: https://github.com/toolbox4minecraft/amidst/wiki/Biome-Color-Table

 In the data folder there are 2 screenshots that serve as a simple way to load in a colour-to-biome dictionary/map.

+Simply populate the overworld/nether/the end folders and change the path accordingly in the python script to start the analysis.
+1 sample image for each dimension has been included - the script expects images from chunkbase's biome-finder.